Pinaki82/Debian-minimal/README.md

 - Install programs commonly used by most people.

-- Modify and back up only one install script that serves you forever.
+- _Modify_ and _back up_ 'only one install script' that serves you forever.
 You'll get a workable installation.

 ### Serves: